ewels/clusterflow/docs/installation.md

+## Requirements
+Cluster Flow is designed to work with a computing cluster.
+It currently supports the Sun GRIDEngine, LSF and SLURM job managers (not PBS, Torque or others).

+If you don't have a cluster with a supported manager, you can run Cluster Flow on any command-line machine in `local` mode.
+This writes a bash script and runs it as a job in the background.

+To run analyses, you will also need the required tools to be installed.
+Cluster Flow is designed to work with the environment module system and load tools as required, but if software is available on the `PATH` it can work without this.

+Cluster Flow itself is written in Perl.
+It has minimal dependencies, all of which are core Perl packages.

 ## Installation
 ### Environment Module
 If you are a user on a HPC cluster, you may already have Cluster Flow installed